Colin from Accounts: Production

-Colin from Accounts is a CBS Studios production in association with Easy Tiger Productions for Foxtel with production in Sydney, Australia commencing in February 2022.

-Filming for the second series began in November 2023.
+Colin from Accounts is a CBS Studios production in association with Easy Tiger Productions for Foxtel with production in Sydney, Australia, commencing in February 2022.
+A second series was announced in October 2023, and filming began in November 2023.
+A third series was announced in September 2025, to be streamed on Binge in late 2026.

 Reception

 The first season holds a 100% score on review aggregator Rotten Tomatoes, based on 29 critic reviews with an average rating of 7.9/10.
 The website's critics consensus reads, "Tonally elastic and blessed with Patrick Brammall and Harriet Dyer's sparky chemistry, Colin from Accounts makes the alchemy of a satisfying rom-com feel effortless."
 On Metacritic, which uses a weighted average, the season holds a score of 80/100, based on seven critics, indicating "generally favorable" reviews.

-The second season holds a 100% "Fresh" score on Rotten Tomatoes, based on 14 reviews with an average rating of 9.0/10.
+The second season holds a 100% "Fresh" score on Rotten Tomatoes, based on 22 reviews with an average rating of 9.0/10.
 The website's critics consensus reads, "Retaining its first season's laidback charms without resting on its hind legs, Colin from Accounts' second outing is as cranky, funny, and delightful as ever."
 On Metacritic, the season holds a score of 90/100, based on eight critics, indicating "universal acclaim".

 Kylie Northover of The Sydney Morning Herald gave the show 4-stars stating "Yes, that's right: it's a romcom.
 But Australian romcom offerings, particularly on television, are something of a rarity, so to see one executed well, and with particular emphasis on the 'com', is a genuine treat."